JaviSandoval94/Solar-Energy-Calculator/README.md

 <br>
 ![df3.png](Images/df3.png)
 <br>
 We used ‘Random Forest Regression’ from Sklearn to train a model.
 As part of the development of the solution, we used Grid Search to find the best possible score, testing five different quantities of estimators.
 Finally, we obtained a model with score of 0.63.
-As part of our proposal, we created five more datasets in order to test the machine learning model.
-The dataset was created from five locations in Mexico City; the table contains all the necessary columns for the machine learning model to work and predict the specific production of the location.
-It should be noted that the machine learning model outputs daily production, the final output is grouped into a whole year to account for yearly production variations.
+As part of our proposal, we created five more datasets in order to test the Machine Learning model.
+The dataset was created from five locations in Mexico City; the table contains all the necessary columns for the Machine Learning model to work and predict the specific production of the location.
+It should be noted that the Machine Learning model outputs daily production, the final output is grouped into a whole year to account for yearly production variations.
 <br>
 <br>
 The final predictions were made using an azimuth angle of 180° and a tilt angle of 11°.
 The predicted production could be different depending on the selection of these parameters.
 <br>

-As a result of the whole machine learning process, we obtained a dictionary that contains the predicted specific production for each zone:
+As a result of the whole Machine Learning process, we obtained a dictionary that contains the predicted specific production for each zone:

 | Location | Latitude  | Longitude  | Specific yearly production (kWh/kWp) |
 |----------|-----------|------------|--------------------------------------|